alipzsh/knowledge-base/magic parameters.md

 # attention

-- fuzz on different status codes not just 200; don't skip 3XX, 4XX, 5XX, even on 40#4 (but the one that is created by the web app not the web server.)
+- fuzz on different status codes not just 200; don't skip 3XX, 4XX, 5XX, even on
+  40#4 (but the one that is created by the web app not the web server.)
 - query string parameters can be increased as long as the server handles the request => you can test more than one parameters in an HTTP request.
 - different structures require different methods of finding parameters:
   * capcut --> react --> rest api (functions) newer, harder
   * WordPress --> document_root older
 - modify the fuzzing process based on the situation (list size, threads).
 - fuzz on both GET and POST requests
 - parameters could be related conditionally, if one doesn't exist, it looks for another.
 - there are hidden parameters on every page.
 - use the same ones on different pages, they might act differently on the other pages.
 - the page doesn't even load, it means a parameter is messing something and it might result in a vulnerability.
 - when applying a chunk --> if  403, forbidden => a parameter is messing something, find it, (use sqlmap to find out why this is happening).
+    - find it --> in a loop, split the parameter in half, try to find and exclude the problematic parameter (and possibly exploring the issue later).